Why Did My Essay Get Flagged as AI (When You Actually Wrote It)?

 Honest Ways to Make Genuinely Stiff Writing Read More Naturally

-Sometimes writing gets flagged because it genuinely reads flat — not because you cheated, but because the style is stiff.
-Fixing that is good writing advice regardless of detectors.
+You can make genuinely stiff writing read more naturally by varying sentence rhythm, adding specific detail, and letting your own voice through — good writing advice regardless of detectors.
 Vary your sentence rhythm: put a short, punchy sentence next to a long one.
 Break the pattern where every sentence is 18 words long.

 Add specifics and voice.
 Swap a generic claim ('the novel explores important themes') for a concrete one ('Chapter 3 shows Okonkwo burning his own yams to prove he isn't weak').
 Details, examples, and a point of view are things models tend to smooth away — and they're what make writing sound like a person who actually did the reading.
 Read a paragraph aloud; if it sounds like a person talking, that helps both your grade and your statistics.